Angel Rich: Personal life

 Angel Rich and Karl Jones got engaged on July 11, 2021 in front of the Lincoln Memorial in Washington, D.C. and were married on February 22, 2022 at the Saint Regis Hotel in Black Lives Matter Plaza.
 Karl is currently the Vice President of Sales and Strategy at CreditRich.
 The couple have no children and resides in Bowie, MD.

+On January 20, 2026, Rich was sentenced to 10 years in prison for vehicular manslaughter for the death of a man in a 2023 accident.
+Evidence showed Rich was driving under the influence of alcohol and with excessive speed.
+She will serve a minimum of 3 years, with the remainder being a suspended sentence under probation.